-Excluding the patients who had stage I (n = 21) disease on final histopathology 151 patients were eligible for adjuvant therapy.
+Excluding the patients who had a stage I (n = 21) disease on final histopathology, 151 patients were eligible for adjuvant therapy.
 Approximately 86% (126/147) of patients received adjuvant therapy.
-Out of these 88 received chemotherapy only and 38 received chemoradiotherapy.
-Ninety seven percent patients in the radiotherapy group (37/38) and 90.9% (80/88) patients in the chemotherapy group completed the intended treatment.
+Out of these, 88 received chemotherapy only and 38 received CRT.
+Ninety-seven percent of patients in the radiotherapy group (37/38) and 90.9% (80/88) patients in the chemotherapy group completed the intended treatment.
 Overall, 117 out of 126 (92.8%) patients completed the adjuvant therapy.

-Follow up and survival
+Follow-up and survival

-At a median follow up of 20 mo, 71 (41.2%) patients developed recurrence.
-In majority of them recurrence was seen at a distant site (47/71, 66.2%) followed by loco-regional failure in 18/71 (25.4%) and at multiple sites in 6 (8.4%).
-Most common site of distant metastases was peritoneum (n = 22) followed by liver (n = 15), distant nodes (n = 9) and lung (n = 1).
+During a median follow-up period of 20 mo, 71 (41.2%) patients developed recurrence.
+In the majority of them, recurrence was seen at a distant site (47/71, 66.2%) followed by loco-regional failure in 18/71 (25.4%) and at multiple sites in 6 (8.4%).
+The most common site of distant metastases was the peritoneum (n = 22) followed by the liver (n = 15), distant nodes (n = 9), and lung (n = 1).
 Median DFS and OS were not reached in our study.
-However, median OS for stage III and stage IV patients were 27.1 mo and 19.6 mo respectively.
-Median DFS for stage III and stage IV patients were 24 mo and 13 mo respectively.
-Estimated 1-, 3- and 5-years OS were 86.5%, 56% and 43.5% respectively.
-Estimated 1 year and 3 years DFS was 75% and 49.2% respectively.
+However, median OS for stage III and stage IV patients was 27.1 mo and 19.6 mo, respectively.
+Median DFS for stage III and stage IV patients was 24 mo and 13 mo, respectively.
+Estimated 1-, 3-, and 5-year OS rates were 86.5%, 56%, and 43.5%, respectively.
+Estimated 1- and 3-year DFS rates were 75% and 49.2%, respectively.
 Stage wise OS and DFS are shown in Figure 2.
-On log rank test they correlated significantly.
+On log rank test, they correlated significantly.

 Factors affecting survival

-On univariate analysis, inferior OS and DFS were associated with upfront presentation (non- incidental), positive resection margin, lymph node involvement, higher T stage (T3 or T4), lymphovascular and perineural invasion (Table 2).
-Neoadjuvant therapy was given in advanced cases hence the cohort was associated with poor outcome.
-However, on multivariate analysis, inferior OS was seen with pT3/T4 tumour (P = 0.0001), perineural invasion (P = 0.0096) and R+ resection (P = 0.0125).
-On multivariate analysis, only pT3/T4 tumors were associated with poor DFS (P < 0.0001).
+On univariate analysis, inferior OS and DFS were associated with upfront presentation (non- incidental), positive resection margin, lymph node involvement, higher T stage (T3 or T4), and lymphovascular and perineural invasion (PNI) (Table 2).
+Neoadjuvant therapy was given in advanced cases, hence the cohort was associated with a poor outcome.
+However, on multivariate analysis, inferior OS was seen with pT3/T4 tumour (P = 0.0001), PNI (P = 0.0096), and R+ resection (P = 0.0125).
+On multivariate analysis, only pT3/T4 tumors were associated with a poor DFS (P < 0.0001).
 Also, association of R+ resection with early recurrence was approaching the level of significance (P = 0.0513).

 Impact of adjuvant therapy on overall outcome

-In our study, 147 patients were advised adjuvant therapy, out of which 117 patients completed the adjuvant therapy (adjuvant group) whereas 30 patients didn’t take/did not complete adjuvant therapy (non- adjuvant group).
-These two groups were comparable in baseline characteristics except for the higher incidence of post cholecystectomy GBC in adjuvant group (Table 3).
+In our study, 147 patients were advised to receive adjuvant therapy, out of which 117 patients completed the adjuvant therapy (adjuvant group) whereas 30 patients did not take/complete adjuvant therapy (non- adjuvant group).
+These two groups were comparable in baseline characteristics except for a higher incidence of post-cholecystectomy GBC in the adjuvant group (Table 3).

-Estimated median OS for adjuvant group and non-adjuvant group were 49.9 mo and 28.5 mo respectively, however the difference was not significant (P = 0.21).
-Estimate median DFS was 30.6 mo and 17.7 mo for adjuvant and non-adjuvant group respectively (P = 0.14) (Figure 3).
+Estimated median OS for the adjuvant group and non-adjuvant group was 49.9 mo and 28.5 mo, respectively; however, the difference was not significant (P = 0.21).
+Estimated median DFS was 30.6 mo and 17.7 mo for the adjuvant and non-adjuvant group, respectively (P = 0.14) (Figure 3).

 DISCUSSION

-According to GLOBOCAN 2018 data, GBC accounts for 1.2% of all cancer diagnosis worldwide with median survival of less than a year in advanced cases[8].
+According to GLOBOCAN 2018 data, GBC accounts for 1.2% of all cancer diagnoses worldwide with a median survival of less than a year in advanced cases[8].
 It is an aggressive malignancy with usually late presentation with an overall estimated 5-year survival rate of 5%-13%[9-11].
 Radical surgery is the mainstay of treatment but survival with surgery alone is dismal in locally advanced cases[10].